Neom: Evictions and executions

 It is estimated that 20,000 people will be forced to relocate to accommodate the planned city.
 The Howeitat tribe, who are native to the area, have said that they do not oppose the city but would rather not face forced expulsion and violence.
 On 13 April 2020, activist Abdul Rahim al-Huwaiti posted videos online announcing that Saudi security forces were trying to evict him and other members of the Howeitat tribe from their historical homeland to make way for the development of Neom.

 In the videos, Abdul Rahim al-Huwaiti said that he would defy the eviction orders, although he expected that Saudi authorities would plant weapons in his house to incriminate him.
 He was later shot and killed by Saudi security forces, who claimed he had opened fire on them.
-London-based human rights activist and fellow Howeitat tribe member Alya Alhwaiti disputed this version of events, stating that al-Huwaiti did not own firearms. al-Huwaiti's funeral was held near the village of al-Khoraibah and was well attended despite the presence of Saudi security forces.
+London-based human rights activist and fellow Howeitat tribe member Alya Alhwaiti disputed this version of events, stating that al-Huwaiti did not own firearms.

+al-Huwaiti's funeral was held near the village of al-Khoraibah and was well attended despite the presence of Saudi security forces.
 Eight cousins of al-Huwaiti have been arrested for protesting against the eviction order, but Alhwaiti has said that she and other human rights activists hoped to challenge the arrests.

-In June 2020, Salman signed a $1.7 million contract with American public-relations and lobbying firm Ruder Finn to counter the criticism and controversies involving the Neom city project.
+In June 2020, Salman signed a $1.7 million contract with the American public relations and lobbying firm Ruder Finn to counter criticism and controversy surrounding the Neom city project.
 In November 2020, British lawyers representing the Howeitat tribe urged Foreign Secretary Dominic Raab to boycott the G20 Summit in Saudi Arabia, arguing that the United Kingdom has a moral imperative to take a stand in defense of the tribe and confront Saudi Arabia over its human-rights issues.

 In October 2022, the Specialized Criminal Court of Saudi Arabia sentenced three members of the Howeitat tribe to death for resisting displacement.
 The three men were arrested in 2020 for opposing the eviction of their tribe for the project.
 One of the condemned men, Shadli al-Howeiti, was the brother of Abdul Rahim al-Huwaiti.
 In May 2024, a former intelligence officer for Saudi Arabia named Col. Rabih Alenezi claimed that Saudi authorities have permitted the use of lethal force to clear land for Neom and he was ordered to shoot a villager for refusing to be evicted.